MikhailOnufrienko/RishatTestStripe/README.md

 To test the app using remote server, go to <a href="http://cdcollectionsale.site/index">cdcollectionsale</a>, choose an item and push the button 'Buy'.
-When Stripe window opens, enter an email, type '4242 4242 4242 4242' (credit card number field) and any data later than this month (card expiry date).
-CVV/CVC code may include any numbers, card holder name also may contain any name.
+When Stripe window opens, enter an email, type '4242 4242 4242 4242' (credit card number field) and any month/year later than the current ones (card expiry date).
+CVV/CVC code may include any three digits, card holder name also may contain any name.